Dodgers vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has picked up at least one hit in four games in a row.
-In his last five games he is hitting .435 with a double, two home runs, two walks and nine RBI.
+- Acuna has recorded a base hit in five straight games.
+During his last five outings he is batting .522 with two doubles, three home runs, three walks and 10 RBI.

 Acuna Recent Games